ecg2104/GISWorkshops/Workshops/IntroGIS_QGIS.md

 Specifically, this data is provided by the NYC Department of City Planning from their housing database.
 You can access the data at the census tract level from [this link](https://data.cityofnewyork.us/Housing-Development/Housing-Database-by-2020-Census-Tract/nahe-je7c)

+![housingdb]

+The table from this page provides the net number of housing units annually for every census tract for every year from 210 to 2022.
+We can use QGIS to manipulate and map this data for the exercise.
+However, there are a few problems with this table.
+First, there is no functional geography for the tracts – the boundaries are not defined.
+You will have to find those geographies elsewhere (we will come back to this shortly).
+Second, the data download (as of the writing of this exercise) is not formatted and cleaned appropriately.
+Much of the needed cleaning is out of the scope of this exercise, so we have provided you with a modified and cleaned version of the data in the exercise files.
+It is the table named HousingUnitsTracts2010_22.csv:

+![unitscsv]

+The data is composed of the Census tract FIPS code, which is a unique number identifying the tract, in the first column and the net totals of housing units in that trach for each year from 2010 to 2022.
+If you sum the totals of these 13 columns you will get the net total housing unit change for the tome period (you will do this later in QGIS).
+The final problem with the table is that it is not at the level of geography that we want for this exercise.
+The data is provided at the census tract level.
+Census tracts are a neighborhood definition created by the US Census department.
+Census tracts typically have around 3000-5000 people in them and in densely populated areas they can be quite small.
+For example, here is a map of the tracts in the Columbia University area:

+![tracts]

+For this exercise we will use a neighborhood definition called “Neighborhood Tabulation Areas” (NTAs).
+NTAs are created by the NYC Dept. Of Planning and are aggregations of census tracts that are meant to approximate neighborhoods as they are popularly thought of for city residents.
+NTAs typically have around 40,000-50,000 residents.
+For example, here is the “Morningside Heights” NTA that is composed of 8 census tracts:

+![NTA]

+You will use QGIS to create NTA geographic definitions and housing unit totals for the entire city.
+As previously stated, census tracts are determined by the Census Department and they produce authoritative boundaries for them on a regular basis.
+There are also a variety of sources of derivative boundary definitions for these tracts.
+You will use a modified tract file for!
+NYC that can be found at the Geodata@columbia home page and download at [this link](https://geodata.library.columbia.edu/catalog/sde-columbia-cul_nyc_tracts_2020)):

+![geodatatracts]

+If you haven’t already, create a directory to store all the files for this exercise.
+Store the csv table and the geography download in that directory.
+Unzip the track geography files from Geodata.
+This file is in an open source format called “geopackage” and has a gpkg extension.
+Geopackages are a fast and convenient geospatial format that come in a single file.
+A more common file format for vector based GIS data is the “shapefile.”
+If you are interested in comparing them, you can download a shapefile version of this layer from NYC Planning [here](https://www.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page).

+With all the data ready, open QGIS, and create an empty map document.
+One way to add the geopackage to QGIS is through the browser panel.
+The browser panel is likely to be docked to the left side of QGIS.
+From here you can (among other things) browse your computers file directory.
+If you expand the directory structure to your working directory, you can simply click on the geopackage and drag it into the map window.
+If you do that the tracts will appear in the map window:

+![geopackage]

 [NYCopendata]: IntroPics/NYCopendata.png
+[housingdb]: IntroPics/housingdb.png
+[unitscsv]: IntroPics/unitscsv.png
+[tracts]: IntroPics/tracts.png
+[NTA]: IntroPics/NTA.png
+[geodatatracts]: IntroPics/geodatatracts.png
+[geopackage]: IntroPics/geopackage.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png
+[NTA]: IntroPics/NTA.png